anyc/ocl-ke/README.md

 `ocl-ke -p 3 -d 2 mykernel.cl -o mykernel_2nd_device.bin`

+Compile `mykernel.cl` and use current directory to look for include files:

+`ocl-ke -b "-I ./" mykernel.cl`

 Compile `mykernel.cl` and include `myinclude.h.cl` (OpenCL v1.2 and higher only):

 `ocl-ke -i myinclude.h.cl mykernel.cl`

-Compile `mykernel.cl` and use current directory to look for include files:

-`ocl-ke -b "-I ./" mykernel.cl`

-Create a kernel library `library.bin` from uncompiled `mykernel1.cl` and precompiled `mykernel2.bin` for the first device on the first platform:
+Create a kernel library `library.bin` from uncompiled `mykernel1.cl` and precompiled `mykernel2.bin` for the first device on the first platform (OpenCL v1.2 and higher only):

 `ocl-ke -i mykernel1.cl -I mykernel2.bin -s -o library.bin`

-Show information about compiled kernels:
+Show information about binary files and included kernels for the default platform and device:

 ```
 # ocl-ke -I library.bin